smallwat3r/pyavatar/README.md

 ### Installation

-Pyavatar is on PyPI so all you need is:
+Pyavatar is on Pypi so all you need is:
 ```
 pip install pyavatar
 ```